WHAT IS STRATEGY?

 STRATEGY IS SIMPLY THE GOALS YOU CHOOSE AND THE ACTIONS YOU TAKE TO ACHIEVE THOSE GOALS

 Whatever you've accomplished in your life, you had a strategy, made up of the goals you chose and the actions you took to achieve those goals.
-Think about strategy like a path across time.
+Think about strategy as a path across time.
 You have to choose a goal, and then a set of actions.
 The better you become at choosing the right goals and a strong set of actions to achieve those goals, the better your strategies.

 THE SECRET TO GROWTH IS TO FOCUS ON THE RIGHT GOAL...CUSTOMER VALUE

 In the U.S. alone, there are 100,000+ businesses with $20+ million in annual revenue.
 Every one of them was born from nothing but an idea.
 They grew through strong strategy and execution.
 And, here is a big secret, most of them didn't focus on the goal of "revenue and profit growth".
 Every company wants to grow, but the ones that grow don't focus on growth alone.

-Growth is an output of loyal customers and new customers.
+Growth is the output of loyal customers and new customers.
 The way to create loyalty and new customers is to drive customer value better than competitors, in a financially superior way, which is at the heart of every business success story.

 BUSINESS STRATEGY IS SIMPLY THE GOALS THE ORGANIZATION FOCUSES ON AND THE COLLECTIVE ACTIONS THEY TAKE TO ACHIEVE THOSE GOALS

 Business strategy is about choosing the right ambitious, yet achievable goals across every dimension of a business model and then focusing the organization to execute the optimal set of actions to achieve those goals.

 We'll dig deeper into the business model and how it works, but the big picture is the purpose of the organization is to efficiently and effectively develop and deliver the value proposition and go-to-market to fulfill the needs of the target customers better than competitors all for the purpose of achieving the mission.